Divius/Divius.github.io/posts/ironic-ptg-atlanta-2017-1.rst

 ramdisk for now.
 Still, the ramdisk side poses a problem: while using DHCP is easy, static network configuration seems not.
 It's especially problematic in CoreOS.
-Might be much easier in the DIB-based ramdisk, but we don't support it offcially in the Ironic community.
+Might be much easier in the DIB-based ramdisk, but we don't support it officially in the Ironic community.

 RedFish driver
 ~~~~~~~~~~~~~~

-We want to get a driver supporting redfish soon.
+We want to get a driver supporting RedFish soon.
 There was some critics raised
 around the currently proposed python-redfish library.
 As an alternative,
 `a new library <https://github.com/openstack/sushy>`_ was written.
 Is it
 lightweight, covered by unit tests and only contain what Ironic needs.